Tuners are listed alphabetically by manufacturer

 The MR 73 is fairly common and usually sells for $325-475 on eBay, with a low of $278 in 8/04 and occasional highs around $700.

-tuners.
 Our contributor Kent says, "The MR 74 is a much better tuner than any of the Magnum Dynalab units.
 The MR 74 is the best solid state tuner Mc built for sound quality.
 Excellent AM section, too.
 The RF performance of the MR 74 is excellent and the audio quality is superb.
 A best buy for your dollar.
 I am chief engineer of two NPR outlets in East Tennessee and we use MR 74 tuners as air monitors."
+But our contributor doug s. is not a fan, as can be seen from his comments about the MR 74 in the MR 77 writeup below.
 Our contributors Tim and Ann did a wonderful writeup of the MR 74 and other Macs in the Yahoo McIntosh

 Audio group, with a follow-up here.